edgedb/edgedb/docs/intro/quickstart.rst

 .. note::

-    EdgeDB on Windows requires WSL 2 to create local instances because the EdgeDB server runs on Linux.
-It is *not* required if you will use the CLI only to manage EdgeDB Cloud and/or other remote instances.
+    Gel on Windows requires WSL 2 to create local instances because the Gel server runs on Linux.
+It is *not* required if you will use the CLI only to manage Gel Cloud and/or other remote instances.
 This quickstart *does* create local instances, so WSL 2 is required to complete the quickstart.